Construction and Applications of Billion-Scale Pre-Trained Multimodal Business Knowledge Graph: Related Work

-\emph{Business KG Pretraining.} \cite{CVPR2022_M5Product} contributes a large-scale multi-modal pre-training dataset named M5Product with self-harmonized contrastive learning, which contains more than 6 million multi-modal samples from 6,232 categories. \cite{ICDE2021_PKGM} proposes a pre-trained KG model named PKGM for a billion-scale product KG (single-modal), to provide knowledge services for e-commerce tasks. \cite{MM2021_K3M} proposes K3M model to introduce knowledge modality in multi-modal pretraining \wrt modal-interaction of images, texts and structured knowledge.
+\emph{Business KG Pre-training.} \cite{CVPR2022_M5Product} contributes a large-scale multimodal pre-training dataset named M5Product with self-harmonized contrastive learning, which contains more than 6 million multimodal samples from 6,232 categories. \cite{ICDE2021_PKGM} proposes a pre-trained KG model named PKGM for a billion-scale product KG (single-modal), to provide knowledge services for e-commerce tasks. \cite{MM2021_K3M} proposes K3M model to introduce knowledge modality in multimodal pre-training \wrt modal-interaction of images, texts and structured knowledge.

 \emph{Business KG Embedding.} \cite{WSDM2020_WalmartKG} presents a self-attention-enhanced distributed KG embedding method with an efficient multi-task training schema, aiming at learning intrinsic product relations. \cite{IJCKG2021_E-commerceKGE} discusses some experiences of deploying KG embedding in e-commerce applications, and identifies the necessity of attentive reasoning, explanations and transferable rules in business scenarios. \cite{JIST2019_XTransE} proposes an explainable KG embedding method named XTransE for link prediction with lifestyles in e-commerce, and generates explanations for item-lifestyle prediction results.